Opened 4 months ago

 However, the intentionally added unstable part in the filezilla's download url (https://dl3.cdn.filezilla-project.org/client/FileZilla_3.68.1_x86_64-linux-gnu.tar.xz ?h=pdb4gbqtw08yYaxFABrHYg&x=1732651086) now makes it impossible for distributions to fetch sources from it in their build scripts (as the latter part is unstable and unpredictable).

-As such, fetching the filezilla source now became an extra manual step that has to be performed beforehand, outside from usual distributions' packaging workflow (where this part is handled automatically).
+As such, fetching the filezilla source now became an extra manual step that has to be performed beforehand, outside from usual distributions' packaging workflow (where this part is usually handled automatically).

 For instance, as you can see from the links I provided in my ticket, OpenSuse, Alpine & Gentoo (among others) had to stop fetching the source tarball from Filezilla's website in their build script (due to the above) to rely on a local copy of the said source that they now have to manually download and upload on their side beforehand.